AakashN2k03/Networking/DAY1.md

 Laptop → 192.168.43.5
 ```

-The laptop is still the same physical device, but its IP address changes depending on the network.
+The physical device remains the same, but its IP address can change depending on the network it connects to.

 Therefore:

-> **A logical address is an address assigned to a device based on its position in a network.**
+> **A logical address is an address assigned to a device based on its network configuration and location within a network.**

 ---